 In eukaryotes, DNA is tightly packaged in a chromatin structure composed of nucleosomal arrays.
 The nucleosome is composed of protein octamer consisting of pairs of histones H2A, H2B, H3 and H4.
 N-terminal tail of the histone proteins projects out from the nucleosome core which is subjected to various post-translational modifications.
-Histone methylation has been reported to be associated with repression or activation of genome regions depending on the level of methylation of the amino acid residue affected, which is dynamically regulated by the actions of histone methyltransferases and histone demethylases.
+Histone methylation has been reported to be associated with repression or activation of genomic regions depending on the level of methylation of the amino acid residue at the tail of histone proteins, which is dynamically regulated by the actions of histone methyltransferases and histone demethylases.
 Some of the well-known core histone modifications include methylation of Lys and Arg, acetylation of Lys, phosphorylation of Ser and Thr, and mono- or poly-ubiquitylation of Lys [57].
 These post-translational modifications can take place or removed by chromatin modifiers, like histone-methyltransferases, -demethylases, -acetyltransferases and -deacetylases.
-Histone acetylation influences interaction between the histone proteins and the core DNA.
+Histone acetylation influences interaction between the histone proteins and the core DNA, and thus the chromatin structure.
 Histone acetylation has been reported to be a key conserved epigenetic mark in stress responses, and evidences suggest variation in its pattern change to be associated with the environmental perturbation.
 These modifications regulate several important DNA-associated processes like chromosome condensation/segregation, replication, and DNA repair.
-These modifications also regulate transcription process by providing/ withholding access to transcription factors, coactivators, and the transcription machinery.
+These modifications also regulate transcription process by providing/withholding access to transcription factors, coactivators, and the transcription machinery.
 Thus, manipulation of histone-methyltransferases and -demethylases can modulate chromatin structure targeted towards improving responses of the plant to environmental stress.
+As these modifications can be reversible (depending on the environmental conditions) involving cellular/enzymatic machinery, they are considered as epigenetic regulators of phenotypic plasticity.
+Chromatin structure is well-known to affect transcription of genes in the euchromatic and heterochromatic regions.
+When chromatin structure becomes dynamic/reversible in response to the environment and/or developmental process it is considered as one of the components of epigenetic machinery.
+The relationship between chromatin and DNA methylation is still less understood.
+The two different functional states of chromatin viz. euchromatin and heterochromatin are transcriptionally active and inactive areas of the chromosomes, respectively.